tommyku/blog3/content/blog/how-to-be-productive.md

 going to introduce something that are more like common sense than the holy grail of productivity.

-There are four basic rules for productivity which apply even to general well-being to everyone.
+There are three basic rules for productivity which apply even to general well-being to everyone.
 At the end of this post you'd probably think: ok I knew these already.
 Why bother?